 The next major event in the history of the castle a split in the Eltz family into three castles.
 Next to the original castle, two more sprang up to house the individual branches in 1268.
 While the castles were individual, they all sit atop the same (comparatively) small rock in the valley, so it is difficult to tell they are separate just from looking.
-However, the building style and material for the different castles are distinct from one another.
+However, the building style and materials for the different castles are distinct from one another.
 Until 1815 the castles stood together, sharing the same common spaces (courtyard, well, chapel, etc.).
 In 1815 the family was reunited and passages were added to connect all three together.

 So what makes this castle unique?
 People had partitioned and joined castles like this in the past.